Economy of Mauritius: Overview

-With a well-developed legal and commercial infrastructure and a tradition of entrepreneurship and representative government, Mauritius is one of the developing world's most successful democracies.
-The economy has shown a considerable degree of resilience, and an environment already conducive to dynamic entrepreneurial activity has moved further toward economic freedom.
+With developed legal and commercial infrastructure and a tradition of entrepreneurship and representative government, Mauritius has been recognised as one of the developing world's successful democracies.
+The economy has shown a considerable degree of resilience, and an environment taking steps to support entrepreneurial activity has moved further toward economic freedom.
 The island's institutional advantages are noticeable.
-A transparent and well-defined investment code and legal system have made the foreign investment climate in Mauritius one of the best in the region.
-Taxation is competitive and efficient.
+A well-defined investment code and legal system have made the foreign investment climate in Mauritius one of the most transparent in the region.
 The economy is increasingly diversified, with significant private-sector activity in sugar, tourism, economic processing zones, and financial services, particularly in offshore enterprises.
-The government is trying to modernize the sugar and textile industries, which in the past were overly dependent on trade preferences, while promoting diversification into such areas as information and communications technology, financial and business services, seafood processing and exports, and free trade zones.
+The government has made steps to modernize the sugar and textile industries, which in the past were overly dependent on trade preferences, while promoting diversification into such areas as information and communications technology, financial and business services, seafood processing and exports, and free trade zones.
 Agriculture and industry have become less important to the economy, and services, especially tourism, accounted for over 72 percent of GDP.
 The government still owns utilities and controls imports of rice, flour, petroleum products, and cement.

 Europe and the United States are the traditional export markets of Mauritius; preferential trading deals with partners such as the European Union and the United States in some economic sectors, such as the sugar industry and in textile and clothing sectors, resulted in the significant growth of the total exports of Mauritius, especially from the 1970s to the 1990s.
 Clothing and textile industry in Mauritius started in the 1970s, when foreign investors (mainly coming from Hong Kong) started setting up firms which would assemble imported textiles into clothing; most of those activities happed in the export processing zones (EPZs).
 The clothing and textile sector spearheaded the industrialization process in Mauritius; in 2019 it represented around 43% of exports.